Caso-source/caso-source.github.io/HackTheBox/openadmin.md

 ![](pictures/gobuster-oa.png)

-Once I navigate to the Ib directory I see the default apache config doc.
+Once I go to to the website on port 80, I see the default apache config doc.

 ![](pictures/apache-oa.png)

-After navigating through the Ib directories some more I find that /music has a /create account functions which always peek my interest.
+After navigating through the newly found directories some more I find that /music has a login/create account functions which always peek my interest.